Film Deets:

 Why do these screams matter?

-In research published in the April 2017 Personality & Social Psychology Bulletin, researchers Klea Faniko, Naomi Ellemers, Belle Derks, and Fabio Lorenzi-Cioldi found that women in senior management positions will advocate for quotas for women who are on the same level within a professional organization but not for junior women employees.
+In research published in the April 2017 Personality and Social Psychology Bulletin, researchers Klea Faniko, Naomi Ellemers, Belle Derks, and Fabio Lorenzi-Cioldi found that women in senior management positions will advocate for quotas for women who are on the same level within a professional organization but not for junior women employees (Faniko et al. 642).
 Studies also show that women in the workplace experience a higher degree of incivility from women than they do from men.
-And for Alison, that’s certainly the case as we see Jane project her frustrations onto Allison but not Mark.
+(Young et al).
+And for Alison, that’s certainly the case as we see Jane project her frustrations onto Alison but not Mark.
 We initially think that Jane will be the target of an Alison-and-Mark conspiracy because Jane is far from an easy boss.
 She is shown to be short, demanding, and all business when it comes to those she supervises.
-It would be easy to dismiss her as a simple cog in a capitalistic wheel if not for our knowledge that Jane is a highly credentialed professional who was just passed over for a promotion because she refused the sexual advances of her lecherous boss, David Ryker (William Baldwin).
+It would be easy to dismiss her as simply a cog in a capitalistic wheel if not for our knowledge that Jane is a highly credentialed professional who was just passed over for a promotion because she refused the sexual advances of her lecherous boss, David Ryker (William Baldwin).
 And so, Jane’s scream at this moment is a tacit recognition of the role she has played in perpetuating the toxic capitalist-masculinity that also limits her own success.

 But as a Black woman in a white, male-dominated industry, something the series alludes to in a slow pan of the people who sit with David at the upper echelon executive table, Jane is also navigating racial barriers to success that are informed by both gender and racial discrimination.
 In this next scream, Jane, who has left the safety of her office intending to purge her boss, finds herself at his mercy instead.